entegral/frybot/README.md

 # Frybot

-Frybot is an AI language model that can assist users with answering questions about code in their current working directory (`cwd`).
+Frybot is an OpenAI client that can assist users with answering questions about files in their current working directory (`cwd`).
 The `cwd` may be a combination of more than one file, but must not exceed the token length for the model you have selected.

 `Prompt` - loads the `cwd` into the model and allows you to ask questions about the code.